-- 1. A verbal reprimand at the first no-call, no-show. - 2.
+- 1. A verbal reprimand from the instructor for the first no-call, no-show. - 2.
 A written reprimand from the instructor for the second no-call, no-show. - 3.
 A written reprimand and meeting with the Adult Ed Coordinator for the third no-call, no-show.